jmalarcon/BlogEngine-BlogML2Markdown/README.md

 The tool adds an `image` field into the resulting `.md` files front-matter pointing to the first image inside your content, so that it will be used as the main distinguished image of each post, because a lot of MIIS/Jekyll templates use this field with that purpose.

->**Note**: The provided `test.xml` file is in Spanish, from my old blog, sorry.
+>**Note**: The provided `test.xml` file is in Spanish, from my old blog without minor modifications for testing, sorry.
 It only has 3 sample posts, but I've tested it with almost one thousand posts in two different BlogEngine blogs and it went OK.

 Hope this helps!